 Once they reached the Kibo campsite, it was time for the highlight of their Kilimanjaro Guided Trek Package: Rongai Route trip.
 Setting off at 1 am, with only the light of their headlamps to guide them, they made their final ascent up to Gillman’s Point to witness a spectacular sunrise over Mt.
 Kilimanjaro.

 Then it was time for their journey back down to earth along the Marangu Route, descending through lush rainforest dotted with picturesque waterfalls.
 They even saw some of the beautiful black and white colobus monkeys swinging around in the trees!
 At last, they returned to the park gate to receive their certificates.
-They were transferred back to Kilimanjaro Mountain Lodge for a night of much-needed relaxation before flying home the following day.
+They were transferred back to Kilimanjaro Mountain Lodge where they transferred onto Gibbs Farm near the Ngorogoro Crater for three days of relaxing and exploring the area before commencing their journey home.

 Welcome to Tanzania!
 Fly into Kilimanjaro International Airport and enjoy a transfer to Kilimanjaro Mountain Resort.
 Enjoy the amenities such as internet, ensuite bathroom, spa, and pool.
 Perhaps try an Mbege (banana beer), a traditional drink of the local Chagga tribe, at the bar.
 Your trek up Mt.
 Kilimanjaro begins tomorrow!